 Monica Doblado, Program Manager

-In fall 2018, the University of San Francisco will launch an Honors College that helps top students become global citizens equipped to meet the challenges of the 21st Century.
+The Honors College helps top students become global citizens equipped to meet the challenges of the 21st Century.

-The Honors College, the first of its kind at a Jesuit university, will gather undergraduates in a diverse academic community that cuts across disciplines, providing rich learning opportunities and personalized mentoring with distinguished scholars and artists.
+The Honors College, the first of its kind at a Jesuit university, gathers undergraduates in a diverse academic community that cuts across disciplines, providing rich learning opportunities and personalized mentoring with distinguished scholars and artists.

 As a student in the Honors College, you will: